-An SAP HANA Sizing is a specific activity that is basically carried out to estimate the hardware requirements for the SAP HANA system that involves major components such as RAM, CPU, and the hard disk.
-Memory is the primary component in sizing and CPU is the secondary.
+An SAP HANA Sizing is a specific activity that is basically carried out to estimate the hardware requirements for the SAP HANA system that involves major components such as RAM, CPU, and hard disk.
+Memory is the primary component in sizing and the CPU is the secondary.

 So, once we have learned about the five-step process for ITERATIVE SIZING, it’s easy to gain knowledge on SAP S/4HANA Sizing with the help of a practical example.
-In this tutorial, we will be discussing how to size an SAP HANA landscape if we are deploying the on-premise SAP Fiori front-end for SAP S/4HANA as well as the back-end server.
+In this tutorial, we will be discussing how to size an SAP HANA landscape if we are deploying the on-premise SAP Fiori front-end for the SAP S/4HANA system as well as the back-end server.
 However, the question is why do you need sizing for both front-end and back-end servers?

 On the Front-end Note

 The SAP Fiori user interface is hosted on the SAP Fiori front-end server where the OData service calls get converted into the Remote Function Calls and to the back-end server.
 The front-end server is also responsible for the operation of additional services to smoothly carry out SAP Fiori Launchpad.
 The activities include personalizing user accounts and login functions.

 On the Back-end Note

 The Back-end mainly focuses on integrating the OData services, which is an essential step, allowing the SAP Fiori application to get access to the back-end data and check out the business logic and carry out various activities.

 Let’s explain this further with an illustration that you can easily co-relate with-

 Suppose an organization has 10k employees, who would like to manage their working hours in the SAP S/4HANA system on a weekly basis.
 To offer the best service, SAP has provided with an independent application known as My Timesheet.
 This is one of the innovative tools that allow employees to maintain their working hours efficiently with the help of a desktop or a mobile device.